How Early Should You Get To The Airport?

 Where are you flying from?

 Airports vary wildly in size and structure so don’t ever assume you can get to your gate in a few strides.
 Munich’s Franz Josef Strauß Airport, for example, requires a shuttle to take you between some gates, while the walk between Terminal A-West and Terminal E at Philadelphia International Airport clocks in at 1.7 kilometres.
-In short, don’t assume you’ll be able to get from A to B (or check-in to gate) in 10 minutes and take this into account when considering your arrival time.
+More time is always better than less, so allowing an additional half hour to get from A to B (or check-in to gate) is worth building into your arrival time.

 By arriving at the airport with plenty of time before your flight, you'll be able to enjoy some duty-free shopping, now with the added reward of earning 1 Qantas Point per $1 spent on eligible products purchased in-store or online at Lotte Duty Free.
 Find out more.